Use Indiana University email (@iu.edu) to reach any of the course staff; addresses are given in the table above.

-Assignments will be due on Wednesday each week at midnight.
-Assignments will be graded on an A-F scale.
-If you do not turn in the assignment, it will recieve a Z grade, which cannot be appealed.
-If you cannot complete an assignment at all for some reason, you must contact your instructor in advance to discuss it with them.
+Assignments will be due on Wednesday each week at midnight, except the first assignment is due on Friday.
+Assignments will be given a number grade, with maximum grade being 10.
+If you cannot complete an assignment at all for some reason, contact your instructor in advance to discuss it with them.

 Each lab will feature a quiz, which will count as part of your grade.

-Any assignment which does not run in DrRacket (meaning that none of the check-expects run) will get at best a D.
+Any assignment which does not run in DrRacket (meaning that none of the check-expects run) will get at best a 6.

-If you receive a grade of C, D, or F on an assignment, you will have the opportunity to raise your grade to a B by correcting all errors (including stylistic errors), submitting your new work and then appealing to one of us during our normally scheduled appeal hours.
-All appeals must be made in person the week following the one is which your graded assignment is returned to you.
+If you receive a grade less than 8 on an assignment, you will have the opportunity to raise your grade to an 8 by correcting all errors (including stylistic errors) and then submitting your corrected work to one of us during our office hours or other scheduled appointment.
+All corrections must be submitted in person during the week following the week in which your graded assignment becomes available back to you.
 You should be prepared to demonstrate the correct operation of your code, defend your solutions, and answer questions related to the constructs and techniques used in the programs.
-Be sure to hand in your corrected work in advance.

-Exceptions: Z grades cannot be appealed.
-A grade of B cannot be promoted to an A. The midterm review assignment, and the last two assignments cannot be appealed.
+Exceptions: Grades of 0 cannot be corrected.
+A grade above 8 cannot be promoted to a higher grade.
+The last assignment cannot be corrected.